Update on Osteopathy at the Sunflower Centre - 24th September 2021

 - there will be a cushion of time between patients allowing the osteopath to carry out the necessary infection control measures;

-- sanitisation of the clinic building between patient visits to minimise the risk of transmission, including wiping down plinths, chairs, door handles, WC when used, card payment machine when used, handrails and frequently touched areas where necessary;
+- sanitisation of the clinic building between patient visits to minimise the risk of transmission, including wiping down plinths, chair arms, door handles, handrails and frequently touched areas where necessary;

-- use plastic pillow covers for a week and then dispose of them;
+- use of plastic pillow covers and plinth covers;

-- ventilate rooms for 20 minutes between patients to reduce viral load where someone is infected but asymptomatic.
+- ventilate rooms for 10 minutes between patients

-- if you’re a new patient, we may conduct the case history over the telephone before you arrive (in the previous 24 hours) in order to reduce the time spent inside the building;
+- if you’re a new patient, we may conduct the case history over the telephone before you arrive (in the previous 24 hours) in order to reduce the time you spend inside the building;

 - bookings will be spaced out more in order to effectively carry out the sterilisation between patients;